-Mr. Aycock was selected for the Texas Rising Stars list in 2014-2016, which honors the best Texas lawyers who are under age 40 and those who have practiced less than 10 years.
-The Texas Rising Stars list appears in the Texas Monthly and Texas Rising Stars magazines.
-Fewer than 2.5 percent of eligible Texas attorneys earn this selection each year.
+Mr. Aycock was selected for the Texas Rising Stars list in 2014-2017, which honors the best Texas lawyers who are age 40 or younger or those who have practiced law no more than 10 years.
+The Texas Rising Stars list appears in the Texas Monthly and Super Lawyers magazines.
+Fewer than 2.5 percent of eligible Texas attorneys earn this recognition each year.

 A graduate of Harvard Law School and summa cum laude graduate of Cornell University, Mr. Aycock served as briefing attorney to Justice Nathan L. Hecht of the Texas Supreme Court from 2005 to 2006 and has practiced in Houston and in Washington, D.C.

 - Achieved complete win at the trial court and on appeal against a $6.4 billion claim against an international energy company for the value of an oil and gas concession off the coast of West Africa by establishing that the client’s U.S. subsidiary’s contacts with Texas, and the client’s own contacts with Texas, did not support the court’s exercise of personal jurisdiction.